 (A) the National Park System Organic Act (16 U.S.C.
 1 et seq.); and

 (B) the Act of August 21, 1935 (16 U.S.C.
-461 et
+461 et seq.).

-(2) Interpretive tours.-The Secretary may provide interpretive tours to sites and resources located outside the boundary of the historical park in Auburn, New York, relating to the life of Harriet Tubman.
+(2) INTERPRETIVE TOURS.-The Secretary may provide interpretive tours to sites and resources located outside the boundary of the historical park in Auburn, New York, relating to the life of Harriet Tubman.

-(3) AGREEMENTS.
+(3) AGREEMENTS.-

-(A) IN GENERAL.-The Secretary may enter into an agreement with the owner of any land within the historical park to mark, interpret, or restore nationally significant historic or cultural resources relating to the life of Harriet ment to allow for-

-Tubman, if the agreement provides that-
+(A) IN GENERAL.-The Secretary may enter into an agreement with the owner of any land within the historical park to mark, interpret, or restore nationally significant historic or cultural resources relating to the life of Harriet Tubman, if the agreement provides that-